michae1-g/notes1/README.md

 # About
-Here I'll upload selected notes and work for some courses I'm taking in NUS High and NUS.
-These are mainly for personal reference.
-Of course, if you spot any major errors, please inform me if you can!
+Contains selected notes and work for some courses I'm taking in NUS High and NUS.
+Also contains general guidelines and revision tips.

-**HY4131** *History Insights I*\
-**HY4132** *History Insights II*
+Most of the history coursework is typed and uploaded as Markdown (.md) files.
+For other subjects, the coursework is typically handwritten and scanned.
+Additional useful or relevant materials will also be uploaded when possible.

+**Courses with uploaded materials:**
+- History
+  - HY4131
+  - HY4132